selivan/cron-failover/README.md

 Start on each server:

-`python cron-ha.py --config cron-ha.yml --hold-primary-lock`
+`python cron-ha.py --config cron-ha.yml --cycle-try-get-primary-lock`

 First server that gets lock in redis will become primary.
 On that server file `/tmp/cron-ha-primary-flag` will be created and it's modification time will be updated every `timeout_sec`.